Internet-Draft Mission Authority Server August 2026

 3. Subject join.
 The PDP MUST verify that the presented credential's authenticated subject equals the Mission's subject.sub under the deployment's account mapping.
 Where the credential's issuer and the Mission's subject.iss name the same namespace, equality is byte-equality; otherwise the deployment MUST document the mapping, and a subject the mapping does not cover fails the join.

 4. Client join.
 The PDP MUST verify that the presented credential's authenticated client identifier equals the Mission's client_id, or names a delegate that deployment policy explicitly authorizes to act under that Mission's client.
 Delegate authorization MUST be explicit, an enumerated policy, never a default.
-Where the AS and MAS client namespaces differ, the deployment MUST document the client mapping, exactly as for subjects.
+Where the AS and MAS client namespaces differ, the deployment MUST record the client mapping in its mapping contract (Section 14.3), exactly as for subjects.

-5. Join failure is a deny.
-A failure of the subject or client join MUST be denied with the mission_mismatch denial reason.
+6. Join failure is a deny.
+A failure of the subject or client join MUST be denied with the mission_mismatch denial reason: the presented credential does not join to the referenced Mission because its authenticated subject or client identifier does not match the Mission's subject.sub or client_id under the deployment's documented mapping and delegate policy.
 The PDP MUST NOT fall back to evaluating the action against the referenced Mission's authority when the join fails.

 A successful join, in the AuthZEN binding: the PEP supplies context.mission populated from its Mission binding, with authority_hash and state taken from the MAS's signed Mission Status response, and the other decision inputs per [I-D.draft-mcguinness-mission-authzen]: